cloudmesh-community/book/chapters/pi/exercise.md

 Please reuse the Pi.Case.5 as basis, e.g. it is a shelf in which we place the cases.
 Make sure to organize power and allow for easy access to the cases and the pis within the case.

+### Cluster Case Lego

+Pi.lego 1

+: count the connectors and make a more accurate calculation

+Pi.lego 2

+: design a frame in which the PIs can be placed in groups of 5.

+Pi.lego.3

+: design a cluster case for the raspberry PI with LDD
+  <https://www.lego.com/en-us/ldd>.
+YOu do not have to buy the pieces,
+  but just provide the design.